roq-messaging/RoQ/README.md

 This script is idempotent and can start and restart ROQ main processes (GCM and HCM).
 The Roq code in the repository will be reompiled before, to take into account your modifications.

-If you want to be sure that all the ROQ processes have been killed, launch this script:
+If you want to be sure that all the ROQ processes have been killed, run this script:
 ```
 RoQ/roq-deployment/development/stop-roq.sh
 ```